-When a student receives 10 unexcused absences or the hourly equivalent in any semester, the student may be required to make up some of those absences before/after school.
-Absences shall be made up at the rate of one hour for every two missed hours.
+When a student receives 10 or more unexcused absences or the hourly equivalent in any semester, the student shall be required to make up those absences through attendance in a non scheduled school day.
+Absences shall be made up at a rate of four hours equals an eight hour day.